 How to use it most effectively

-Tip: This card is great to use when paired with a high flat-rate cash-back card like the Citi® Double Cash Card – $150 Cash Back Offer to maximize cash-back rewards.
-With both cards, you can benefit by using the Chase Freedom® for purchases in the high cash-back categories and then use the Citi® Double Cash Card – $150 Cash Back Offer for all nonbonus categories to earn a flat-rate on those purchases.
+Tip: This card is great to use when paired with a high flat-rate cash-back card like the Citi® Double Cash Card – 18 month BT offer to maximize cash-back rewards.
+With both cards, you can benefit by using the Chase Freedom® for purchases in the high cash-back categories and then use the Citi® Double Cash Card – 18 month BT offer for all nonbonus categories to earn a flat-rate on those purchases.

 How to do a balance transfer with Chase